hackle/blogger/src/raw/no-interface-just-use-functions.md

 ## using interfaces as a popular practice

-In object oriented programming, it's a common practice that for each concrete class, there should be a corresponding interface.
+In object oriented programming, it's a common practice that for each concrete class, there is a corresponding interface for various "benefits".
 The example above represents that style.

 What makes me uneasy, is that after years of doing this, I couldn't help but feeling such style of coding is repetitive,

 * to inject `ICoffeeBeanProvider` and `IMilkProvider` to `LatteMaker`, I need to write them 3 times, respectively as fields, constructor parameters, and assigning the arguments to the fields.
 (I love how `TypeScript` makes this more concise with constructor assignment)

-* I am in general very cautious of blanket rules in the form of `every X must have a Y` - usually such rules are either wrong, or masks other problems, and result in either waste or bad solutions.
+* I am in general very cautious about blanket rules in the form of `every X must have a Y` - usually such rules are either wrong, or masks other problems, and result in either waste or bad solutions.

 * what also bugs me a lot, is that libraries and frameworks don't always use this style.
 For example, `System.Net.WebClient` does not implement an interface called `IWebClient`.
 Why?
-Surely microsoft should champion best practices?!
+Surely Microsoft should champion best practices?!

-## functions to the rescue!
+## functions for less code

-Looking closer at how `ICoffeeBeanProvider` and `IMilkProvider` are used, an easy observation is that essentially, all we need is the methods they provide, the interfaces wrap around the methods.
+Looking closer at how `ICoffeeBeanProvider` and `IMilkProvider` are used, an easy observation is that essentially, all we need is the methods they provide - the interfaces merely wrap around the methods, and offer little else.
 What if we just use the methods themselves, without the overhead of interfaces?

-This may sound outlandish to some, but C# has had support for function types `Func<>`, `Action<>` as well as lambda for ages now, so do most other main-stream languages (even `Java` does!) these days.
+This may sound outlandish to some, but `C#` has had support for first-class function types `Func<>`, `Action<>` as well as lambda for ages now, so do most other main-stream languages (even `Java` does!) these days.
 With such support it's nothing strange to pass functions around.
 Let's get started!

 ### inject functions to constructor